mendsalbert/filecoin-ai-code-playground/README.md

 By combining these quantitative and qualitative approaches, we will gain a comprehensive understanding of the AI documentation's effectiveness, ensuring it meets the needs of the Filecoin developer community and continually improves to support their evolving requirements.

-### 5. Will this work be published under the dual MIT and APACHE2 licenses?

-Yes

 ### 6. Does your proposal comply with our Community Code of Conduct?

 Yes